Sachin-Rana8181/Sachin-Rana8181/README.md

 ### 🧠 Fun Fact
 **I love learning new tech every day — and debugging is my superpower 😄**

+---

 <!--
-**Sachin-Rana8181/Sachin-Rana8181** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**sachinrana8181/sachinrana8181** is a ✨ special ✨ repository because its `README.md` appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->